 By the end of the 1980s, barring the short 1994 resuscitation of the Rainier rumours, Hjördis slipped out of public life and seems to have spent more and more time at Lo Scoglietto and Chateau D’Oex.
 (Which is fair enough, she turned 70 in November 1989).

-Around 1991-92, Christine Lewis had a short spell as her cook / house-keeper at Chateau D’Oex.
-It was not a happy experience:
+In 1991-92, Christine Lewis had a short spell as Hjördis’ cook / house-keeper at Chateau D’Oex.
+It proved to be a lonely experience:

 “She always spoke about David with great affection and respect,” Jill Hulton told Graham Lord.
 “She talked about the first wife, and was very upset about the rift between her and the two sons.’”